Modern Man

 And tried to wake him, from the haze

-She pushed him to a place beyond
+She pushed him to a place away and beyond

-The frogs, posing in their small pond
+All the frogs, posing in their small pond

 Where they could learn, and share in the work